-We accumulate memories as we age, and those memories can affect how we see the world and how we interact with people.
+We accumulate memories as we get older, and those memories can affect how we see the world and how we interact with people.

-Additionally, our hormone levels change as we age, which can lead to different feelings and moods.
+Additionally, our hormone levels change as we get older, leading to different feelings and moods.

 The trick to living a fulfilling life – filled with adventure, satisfaction, joy, and meaning – is to embrace each of these life stages and maximize the learning potential within each stage.

 What Are the Life Stages?

 Psychologist Erik Erickson established eight life stages.
 The last two stages – middle adulthood and late adulthood – are recognized as prime opportunities to experience feelings of accomplishment and well-being.